-Every year, more than 20,000 Americans visit the emergency room as a result of unintentional carbon monoxide poisoning and over 400 are fatally poisoned according to the Centers for Disease Control.
+Every year, more than 20,000 Americans visit the emergency room as a result of unintentional carbon monoxide (CO) poisoning and over 400 are fatally poisoned according to the Centers for Disease Control.
 All gas-powered appliances in your home (gas furnace, stove, hot water heater, generators, etc.) create CO and can contribute to a leak.
 CO is odorless and colorless, so unless you have a monitor installed in your home, it is unlikely that you would notice it as symptoms of CO poisoning are often mistaken for signs of the flu.
-While everyone is at risk for CO poisoning, infants are even more susceptible, so it is important that you not only install a CO monitor in your home, but that it alerts you to low levels of CO before it reaches unsafe levels.
+While everyone is at risk for CO poisoning, infants are even more susceptible, so it is important that you not only install carbon monoxide detectors in your homes, but that they alert you to low levels of CO before it reaches unsafe levels.

 First Alert Onelink Environment Monitor

 Protect your family from unknowingly inhaling CO with this easy-to-use environment monitor.
 When low levels of CO are detected, the LED ring will turn red, and when high levels are detected, a loud siren will sound.
 Aside from CO levels, the Onelink also monitors temperature and humidity.